leec94/SY0-701-notes/README.md

 - Non-Disclosure Agreement (NDA): Ensures confidentiality of sensitive information shared during negotiations.
 Also has commitments to privacy, protecting proprietary data.
 - Data Use Agreement (DUA): focuses on specific data usage conditions.
 - Business Partnership Agreement (BPA): Governs business partnerships, goes beyond basic contracts when two entities collaborate.
 Outlines partnership nature, profit-sharing, decision making, and exit strategies, and defines ownership of intellectual property and revenue distribution

+SOC Types
+- System and Organization Control (SOC) reports: provide the results of an independent audit of a service provider
+- SOC 1 reports: done to verify controls that could impact a client’s financial reporting
+- SOC 2 reports: done to verify controls that could impact security and privacy of data
+- Type 1 reports: simply verify that controls are in place
+- Type 2 reports: verify that the controls are operating efficiently and effectively